TheRealNOIG/http-server-rust/README.md

 My current progress: Completed!!
 [![progress-banner](https://backend.codecrafters.io/progress/http-server/eb476390-c0d6-49ae-a4ad-41743604cc21)](https://app.codecrafters.io/users/codecrafters-bot?r=2qF)
-"In this challenge, you'll build a toy HTTP server that's capable of handling GET/POST requests.
-Along the way, we'll learn about TCP connections, HTTP headers, HTTP verbs, handling multiple connections and more."
+"HTTP is the protocol that powers the web.
+In this challenge, you'll build a HTTP/1.1 server that is capable of serving multiple clients.

+Along the way you'll learn about TCP servers, HTTP request syntax, and more."